nikolai-kramskoy/project-calculator-backend/README.md

 ### Environment variables

-You need to set several environment variables:
+You need to set these several environment variables:
 - `POSTGRES_HOST`
 - `POSTGRES_PORT`
 - `POSTGRES_DB`
 - `POSTGRES_USER`
 - `POSTGRES_PASSWORD`

-You may optionally set this environment variables:
+You may optionally set these environment variables:
 - `CLIENT_URL` - if this variable is set, then it is used for CORS
-- `JDK_JAVA_OPTIONS`
+- `JDK_JAVA_OPTIONS` - example: `JDK_JAVA_OPTIONS="-ea -Ddebug"`
 - `CLI_ARGS`

 You can create `.env` file in this directory and place there all the